When purchasing a property, it can often be a rollercoaster of excitement and stress.

 In legal terms, there are generally two classes of items in a property: goods or chattels and fixtures or fittings.

 Fixtures (the bit that doesn’t fall out when you tip it upside down) are part of the property and are sold with the property.

-On the other hands goods are movable items which the vendor can take with them at settlement.
+On the other hand, goods are movable items that the vendor can take with them at settlement.

 The vendor bought a new dishwasher only a few months ago – it looks built-in, but there really aren’t any screws holding it in place.